 Reviewed by: Mykella Palmer

-In this podcast episode of We Should All Be Bookworms, host Mykella Palmer introduces her listeners to the Pulitzer Prize winning book Evicted: Poverty and Profit in the American City.
+In the We Should All Be Bookworms podcast, host Mykella Palmer introduces her listeners to the Pulitzer Prize-winning book Evicted: Poverty and Profit in the American City.
 You can listen to her review of the book here.

 Evicted by Matthew Desmond